engina/the-internet-book/README.md

   - **Accuracy**: You think some part of this document is not accurate.
   - **Clarity**: Any part of this document is ambiguous to you.
   - **Makes perfect sense**: If some information presented here does not make perfect sense to you.
-(Please see Contribute sections last bullet for more information).</li>
+(Please see Contribute section's last bullet for more information).</li>

 Contents
 ======